We Who Dream Know No Borders

 Silver Spring, MD 20901

-Women’s Caucus for Art invites members of the national Women's Caucus for Art to participate in a virtual exhibit, "We Who Dream Know No Borders.”
+Women’s Caucus for Art presents members of the National Women's Caucus for Art virtual exhibit, "We Who Dream Know No Borders.”
 The exhibit calls us to interpret this and describe visually how we depict our hopes and dreams.
-We are looking for a wide variety of interpretations to this title.
-In this time of social upheaval, Does this title inspire you to paint about injustice?
-Themes on immigration, women’s rights, or racial injustice can be expressed.
-Or the interpretation can be a platform to address your personal goals and how they are attained.
+In this time of social upheaval, themes on immigration, women’s rights, personal goals and dreams, and racial injustice are expressed.

-This exhibition is open to all members of the Women's Caucus for Art nationally.
-Artwork should be created within the last three years.
-Call fees go toward our college scholarship for a female-identifying POC art student.
+Call fees from this Exhibit go toward our college scholarship for a female-identifying POC art student.
 WCADC will match up to $1,000 in donations.

 For more information, contact firstname.lastname@example.org